 - A student may drop a course without penalty only by returning a completed "Drop/Add Form" to the Office of the Registrar no later than the last day for dropping courses.
 This date is not later than approximately 1/3 of the length of the term (regardless of the length of the term).
 Specific dates are published in the College calendar.
-The form is available at the Office of the Registrar. - A student enrolled in the First-Year Seminar (FYS 101/102) may not drop. - If a course is not officially dropped through the Office of the Registrar, then an F is recorded for the course because of lack of class attendance.
+The form is available at the Office of the Registrar. - A student enrolled in the First-Year Seminar (FYS 101/102) and English Composition courses (ENG 100, 101, 102, and 103) may not drop. - If a course is not officially dropped through the Office of the Registrar, then an F is recorded for the course because of lack of class attendance.